mattbdean/JRAW/ENDPOINTS.md

 modflair
 --------

-30.00% completion (3 complete, 7 incomplete)
+30.00% completion (3 implemented, 7 planned, and 0 not planned)

 | Method  | Endpoint                                                                                                           | Implementation                                                                                                                                                 |
 |:-------:| ------------------------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------- |